DannyLuu/spiralArrayProgram/README.md

-#Spiral Array
+#Spiral Array Program
-## Spiraling inwards
+## Spiraling inwards clockwise

 ###Description
 Written in java, this program will take the integer values greater than 1 create a spiraled matrix array from the top left corner, spiraling in a clockwise fashion moving inwards.
 The spiraled path will also have incrementing values starting at 1.
+N and M doesn't necessarily need to be the same values for this to work.

 ###Examples